- Go 51.1%

 Components

-Harbor workspaces can describe components in .harbor/manifest.lob:
+Harbor workspaces can describe components in root harbor.lob:

 harbor component add \